kyma-incubator/reconciler/README.md

 This section summarizes requirements that constrain software architects in their freedom of design and implementation decisions or decision about the development process.

-* Postgres has to be used as RDBMS system as it is already used in KCP (by KEB)
+* Postgres must be used as RDBMS system because it is already used by KEB (Kyma Environment Broker) in KCP (Kyma Control Plane).
-* The software has to run in K8s clusters (KCP) as pod but also as standalone process (main program).
+* The software must run as Pod in Kubernetes clusters (KCP), but also as standalone process (main program).
-* It has to be able to use the reconciliation logic within the Kyma CLI.
+* It must be possible to use the reconciliation logic within the Kyma CLI.
-* Support for introducing component specific reconciliation logic is required.
+* Introducing component-specific reconciliation logic must be supported.
-* Any reconciliation has to behave idempotent.
+* Any reconciliation must be idempotent.
-* Scalability is required and parallel accesses on data (race conditions) is expected.
+* Reconciliation must be scalable.
+Parallel accesses on data (race conditions) is expected.
-* Integration into existing observability and security scanner stack in SAP is needed.
+* Integration into the existing observability and security scanner stack in SAP must be possible.
-* Usage of Kyma CI/CD system (Prow) and reuse/adaption of existing pipelines (if possible).
+* It must be possible to use the Kyma CI/CD system (Prow), and, wherever possible, to reuse or adapt of existing pipelines.
-* Use HELM templating and installation logic as it's a mainstream library but don't use hooks.
-Also be aware about [its drawbacks](https://banzaicloud.com/blog/helm3-the-good-the-bad-and-the-ugly/).
+* It must use the HELM templating and installation logic, because it's a mainstream library that doesn't use hooks.
+Be aware about [HELM's drawbacks](https://banzaicloud.com/blog/helm3-the-good-the-bad-and-the-ugly/).

 ## 3. Context and Scope